xmtp/xmtp-dot-org/docs/dev-concepts/architectural-overview.md

 - Contact topic
   The XMTP network uses a contact topic to store a user’s public key bundle.
 The network advertises this public key bundle to enable other users to contact the user.
 - Invite topic
-  XMTP V2 uses an invite topic instead of a V1 intro topic.
-Instead of storing the first message sent between two participants, the invite topic stores a conversation topic name and key material and no message content.
-The conversation topic name tells the client app which conversation topic to send messages to.
-The key material is what the client app uses for message encryption.
+  XMTP V2 uses an invite topic instead of an intro topic, as in V1.
+The invite topic stores a conversation topic name and key material and no message content.
+  - The invite topic is sent to both the invitee and sender.
+  - The conversation topic name tells the client app which conversation topic to send messages to.
+  - The key material is what the client app uses for message encryption.
 - Conversation topic
   The XMTP network uses a conversation topic to store messages sent between two participants.
 A conversation topic is shared by the two participants.
 Here are some key differences between conversations topics with XMTP V1 and V2.
 With XMTP V2:
   - Two participants can have multiple ongoing conversations.
 With XMTP V1, all messages between two participants are stored in a single conversation topic.
   - Conversation topics support `conversationId`s and other metadata.
 You can use these IDs and metadata to filter and organize conversations, which can be more manageable than filtering individual messages in a single large conversation topic.